vormkracht10/filament-media-picker/README.md

 If you are using tenancy, you can set the `is_tenant_aware` config option to `true` and set the `tenant_ownership_relationship_name` and `tenant_relationship` config options to the names of the relationships on the media model and the tenant model, respectively.
 You can also set the `tenant_model` config option to the fully qualified class name of the tenant model.

-### File upload
+### File upload (with relationship)

-If you want to be able to setup a relationship between a model and a media file, you can add the model to the `models` array in the `file_upload` config option.
-This will add a select field to the media form that allows you to select the model that the media file belongs to.
-You can then use the `Vormkracht10\MediaPicker\Concerns\HasMedia` trait on the model to setup the relationship.
+If you want to be able to setup a relationship between a model and a media file, you can add the `Vormkracht10\MediaPicker\Concerns\HasMedia` trait on the model to easily attach a media file to the model.

-### Manually define the relationship between a model and a media file

-Use the `Vormkracht10\MediaPicker\Concerns\HasMedia` trait on the model to setup the relationship between the model and the media file.
 You can then use the following methods to define the relationship:

 ```php
 $model->attachMedia($mediaUlid);